 Temporary Use of Facilities and Equipment

 A school board may under s.
 120.13 (17) grant the temporary use of school grounds, buildings, facilities or equipment, under conditions, including fees as determined by the school board.
 A Community Service Fund should not be established for providing access to district property for organizations such as youth, theater and other groups not under the control of the school board unless the district is incurring additional direct cost that will not be recovered through fees and therefore requires a tax levy subsidy.
+Per Wis.
+Stat.
+120.13 (19) Costs associated with such programs and services shall not be included in the school district's shared cost under s.
+121.07 (6).

 Chapter PI 80 Community Programs and Services